H. A. Hellyer

 Read Full Bio

-Dr. Hellyer's earned a law degree at the University of Sheffield School of Law and an advanced degree in international political economy at the University of Sheffield's Department of Politics.
-He completed his multidisciplinary PhD at the University of Warwick as an Economic and Social Research Council scholar.
+Dr. Hellyer holds a degree in law from the University of Sheffield School of Law as well as an advanced degree in international political economy from the University of Sheffield’s Department of Politics.
+He completed a multidisciplinary PhD at the University of Warwick as an Economic and Social Research Council scholar, and researched Islamic thought in the UK, Egypt, Malaysia and South Africa.